by Collyn Rivers

 The use of weight distribution hitches is not recommended.
 Using weight distribution hitches can potentially cause serious damage to the vehicle.’

-In essence that which Land Rover is saying is that if you tow a sensible weight travel trailer you do not need a WDH.
+In essence that which Land Rover is saying is that if you tow a sensible weight caravan you do not need a WDH.
 If you do use one, however, the action of that hitch adversely interacts with the Land Rover’s automatic levelling system.

 RV Books cannot respond to any direct questions relating to why a weight distribution hitch limits cornering.
-Various other articles on this website address other issues relating to tow vehicle and travel trailer stability.
+Various other articles on this website address other issues relating to tow vehicle and caravan stability.

 RV Books updates this article when deemed necessary.